Headshot

 AMA Winter Academic Conference, February 2021, Virtual.

-Doctoral Research Showcase - Decision Sciences Institute Annual Conference, November 2020, Virtual.
+Doctoral Research Showcase - Decision Science Institute Annual Conference, November 2020, Virtual.

 ISMS Marketing Science Conference, June 2020, Virtual.